Carrier filtering effect for enhanced thermopower in a body-centered tetragonal ruthenate: Results and Discussion

 Figure 3 summarizes the room-temperature thermopower data in various ruthenium oxides as a function of the formal valence of Ru ions.
 Note that we here focus on the in-plane data and the large out-of-plane thermopower at high temperatures will be discussed in the following section.
-The thermopower in these ruthenium oxides is almost temperature-independent near room temperature \cite{Klein2006}, similar to that of the present Sr$_2$RuO$_4$ for the in-plane direction.
-In Fig. 3, the data seems to gather at the valence state of Ru$^{4+}$ with the thermopower value of $S=30$~$\mu$V/K. In addition, a trend of negative correlation between the thermopower value and the valence is obtained.
-However, it is difficult to express the overall behavior by the standard Heikes formula [Eq. (\ref{Heikes1})] owing to the divergent behavior close to the integer valence state; for instance, in the valence range above 4 (number of electrons $n<4$), the Heikes formula becomes
+The thermopower in these ruthenium oxides is almost temperature-independent near room temperature \cite{Klein2006,Hebert2015}, similar to that of the present Sr$_2$RuO$_4$ for the in-plane direction.
+In Fig. 3, the data seems to gather at the valence state of Ru$^{4+}$ with the thermopower value of $S=30$~$\mu$V/K as mentioned before.
+In addition, a trend of negative correlation between the thermopower value and the valence is obtained.
+However, it is difficult to express the overall behavior by the Heikes formula: Eq. (\ref{Hek3v}) is obtained by considering the mixed three valence states and is valid only for $N=4$, whereas the extended Heikes formula for mixed two valence states shows divergent behavior of the thermopower close to the integer valence state \cite{Chaikin1976,Doumerc1994,Koshibae2000}.
+For instance, in the valence range above 4 (mean number of electrons $n<4$), the Heikes formula becomes